Susan Swan Forsyth

 Business 112 Financial Accounting is a 4 unit course with no prerequisite.
 There are four lecture hours weekly.

-This is an introduction to accounting practice, principles, and analysis.
+An introduction to accounting practice, principles, and analysis.
 This course is basic for students in accounting, business administration, economics, law, and other professions.
-Also, it should be the first course in accounting theory for vocational bookkeepers as well as small business owners needing basic accounting theory.
-The course covers the accounting cycle for a service enterprise and for a merchandising enterprise, preparation of financial statements, internal control, valuation of receivables, depreciation and fixed asset disposal, debt structure, corporate capitalization and retained earnings, and finishing with a thorough discussion of financial statement analysis.
+It covers the accounting cycle for a service enterprise and for a merchandising enterprise, preparation of financial statements, internal control, valuation of receivables, depreciation and fixed asset disposal, debt structure, corporate capitalization and retained earnings, and finishing with a thorough discussion of financial statement analysis

 Student Learning Outcomes